List of World War II puppet states

+These puppet states or régimes claimed to enjoy full, complete, and independent sovereignty, but took at least some direction from their countries' occupiers.
+The puppet governments take responsibility for actions taken in the interest of the foreign puppet-master power.

 Allies

 Soviet Union

 The Soviet Union had a number of puppet states during World War II.
-Almost all of them had previously been under Soviet control or had long been of interest to the regime; almost all of them were entirely or partially under Soviet influence for some time after the war and are Post-Soviet states.
+Almost all of them had previously been under Soviet control or had long been of interest to the regime; almost all of them were entirely or partially under Soviet influence for some time after the war and are post-Soviet states.

-The Soviet Union also controlled two states post-war due to their involvement in World War II: East Germany and the Azerbaijan People's Government, however these states were gained as a result of fighting during the war and were not themselves directly involved in the conflict; as a result, they are included in this list.
+The Soviet Union also controlled two states post-war due to their involvement in World War II: East Germany and the Azerbaijan People's Government However these states were gained as a result of fighting during the war and were not themselves directly involved in the conflict; as a result, they are not included in this list.